 Complete the sample information form and mail

 Complete an information form for each soil sample, note any lime applications you’ve made in the last 12 months, and indicate the Lawn and Garden Planting Code for the area sampled.
-You’ll also need to provide an email address for your results.
+You’ll also need to provide an email address to receive your results.

 Place the information form on top of your soil test boxes in a cardboard box and mail to the address listed on the form.
 It is helpful to keep a record to remind yourself of where you took each sample.